Our mission is to advance the current understanding of the use of stem cells in the treatment of patients with cardiovascular disease.

 Goals of Stem Cell Center

-Another mission of the Stem Cell Center is education.
+Additionally, the Stem Cell Center focuses on education.
 We strive to educate patients on the

 importance of stem cell research.
 Moreover,

 we make every effort to ensure that patients are thoroughly informed about

 addition to patient education, we also have an active training program in stem cell research for both US and international doctors.

 Each year, the center invites doctors from around the country and the world to participate in our research programs.
 Our members actively contribute to numerous scientific meetings and collaborate with other institutions in the United States and abroad to improve the understanding of stem cell therapy.

 We are a network of physicians, scientists, and support staff dedicated to studying stem cell therapy for treating heart disease.
 The goals of the Network are to complete research studies that will potentially lead to more effective treatments for patients with cardiovascular disease, and to share knowledge quickly with the healthcare community.